 Pruning is effective.
 Creativity craves structure.

-- * am I unhappy with current results?
+- Am I unhappy with the current results?

 There is lots of info out there.
 Decide which inputs are relevant to our work and which are noise.
-Monitor the quality of what you absorb as it effects your creative process.
+Monitor the quality of what you absorb as it affects your creative process.

-Find stimulating and even purposefully uncomfortable situations so our minds see the world in new ways.
+- Find stimulating and even purposefully uncomfortable situations, so our minds see the world in new ways.
 Insecurity about time causes reactions.
-One effective hour is better than five hours on frenetic activity.
-Structure your time with an effectiveness mind-set (versus efficiency one).
+One effective hour is better than five hours of frenetic activity.
+Structure your time with an effective mindset (versus an efficient one).

 What do you do for yourself?